Skip to content

 The Trino Gateway handles standard Trino OAuth2 handshakes with no additional configuration.
 If you are using a customized or commercial Trino distribution, then the paths used to define the OAuth handshake may be modified.

-routingPaths: If the request URI starts with a path in this list, then * If no cookie is present, add a routing cookie * If a cookie is present, route the request to the backend defined by that cookie
+routingPaths: If the request URI starts with a path in this list, then * If no cookie is present, add a routing cookie * If a cookie is present, route the request to the cluster defined by that cookie

 deletePaths: If the request URI starts with a path in this list, return a response that instructs the client to delete the cookie.